ShamSundar17/Documentation-ReactNative-iOS/Integrating the SDK.md

  File > New > Target and select Notification Service Extension
  	 ![image](https://user-images.githubusercontent.com/95364508/182460305-a1ee5087-67a5-4525-9d73-c190d4c09a41.png)

--- Make sure iOS version 12.0 or greater is selected for this Target
+ Make sure iOS version 12.0 or greater is selected for this Target

 ![Screen Shot 2022-08-02 at 16 48 17](https://user-images.githubusercontent.com/95364508/182460713-1ed26cb3-b8cf-4636-bb9a-5405fcaff6ec.png)

--- On "Frameworks and Libraries" include the SDK and also make sure in option Embed, select "Do Not Embed"
+ On "Frameworks and Libraries" include the SDK and also make sure in option Embed, select "Do Not Embed"

 ![Screen Shot 2022-08-03 at 09 27 16](https://user-images.githubusercontent.com/95364508/182607426-2a7c3d3d-4317-4856-8293-db55ca6080d8.png)

--- In NotificationService.m, include the call to the framework so that it presents the media in the notification:
+In NotificationService.m file, include the call to the framework so that it presents the media in the notification:

     - (**void**)didReceiveNotificationRequest:(UNNotificationRequest *)request withContentHandler:(**void** (^)(UNNotificationContent * **_Nonnull**))contentHandler {